Entrepreneurs instead of employees

 Those of you who have read my books already know that I always criticize that our schools teach young people to become employees and not entrepreneurs.
-Therefore, we are all trained to memorize and then reel out the admonition "learn something and find a place", similar to a Pavlovian dog trained to excrete saliva every time the bell rang this was the signal for dinner.
+That's why we are all trained to memorize and then reel out the admonition, "Learn something and find a job," like a Pavlovian dog trained to excrete saliva every time the bell rang this was the signal for dinner.
 We don't learn: "Go to school to start a business and create jobs."
-A young friend of mine recently did a Masters in Entrepreneurship.
-He said many lecturers spent a lot of time teaching their class how to write a resume ... to get a high-paying job.
+A young friend of mine recently did a master's in entrepreneurship.
+He said many lecturers spent a lot of time teaching his class how to write a resume ... to get a high-paying job.
 Are you kidding?
 Real entrepreneurs don't focus on resumes.
-Real entrepreneurs continually evaluate resumes and hire employees whose resumes reflect the skills the team needs.
+Real entrepreneurs continuously evaluate resumes and hire employees whose resumes reflect the skills the team needs.

 Serial entrepreneurs and world changers: There are different entrepreneurs